-Best estimate liabilities: The best estimate liabilities represents the expected present value of future cash-flows related to insurance and reinsurance obligations in force at valuation date.
-The best estimate liabilities is calculated on a gross of reinsurance basis, i.e. without any deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles.
+Best estimate liabilities: The best estimate liabilities represent the expected present value of future cash-flows related to insurance and reinsurance obligations in force at the valuation date.
+The best estimate liabilities are calculated on a gross of reinsurance basis, i.e. without any deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles.

-Best estimate operating assumptions: The assumptions on all those non-financial factors which can have an impact on future cash-flows, including not only the most common operating factors (i.e. mortality/longevity, disability/morbidity, lapses, expenses), but also those contractual policyholders' options that can be exercised by policyholders at pre-determined conditions (e.g. annuity take-up rates, voluntary premium increases, maturity extensions...).
+Best estimate operating assumptions: The assumptions on all those non-financial factors which can have an impact on future cash-flows, including not only the most common operating factors (i.e. mortality/longevity, disability/morbidity, lapses, expenses), but also the contractual policyholders' options that can be exercised by policyholders (e.g. annuity take-up rates, voluntary premium increases, maturity extensions...).